h5law/h5law/README.md

 <h3 align="center">A passionate low-level <strike>bug creator</strike> systems engineer</h3>

 - 💻 Currently working on:
   - [aion](https://github.com/h5law/aion).
 A from-scratch implementation of a custom operating system called `aion`.
-Still in early development.
+Still in early development. (name not set in stone)
   - [norman](https://github.com/h5law/norman).
 A zero-dependency `libc` implementation and expanded C standard library.
-Made for the `aion` OS specifically.
+Made for the `aion` OS specifically. (name not set in stone)
   - [ndjin](https://github.com/h5law/ndjin).
 A chess engine (bot and game driver), as well as GUI client with 1v1 P2P multiplayer - written from scratch.

-- 💡 Project TODOs:
+- 💡 Project Pipeline
+  > NOTE: Projects are listed in no particular order

+  ### Ongoing Projects

+  1. UEFI Bootloader for kernel
+  1. Video mode drivers and text rendering for OS
+  1. Port libc implementation for x86 to match OS
+  1. Fix networking on chess multiplayer
+  1. Focus on and optimise the chess engine

+  ### Future Projects

+  1. Implementing a Key-Value store DB
+  1. Reimplement sqlite
+  1. Writing CHIP-8 Emulator
+  1. Multi-threaded IRC chat client
+  1. Write a FUSE FS
-  - Password manager with 2FA integration [in progress](https://github.com/h5law/word)
+  1. Write a Password Manager with 2FA code support
-  - Static site generator with markdown content parser and custom theming (replacement for [kevlar](https://github.com/Aadv1k/kevlar))
-  - IRC client with ncurses or termbox2 styled user interface

 - ❓ Something most people don't know about me?
 I'm actually the zodiac killer 😄